Gael-de-Sailly/realterrain/README.md

 - added some more raster modes, raster symbology nicer and fills in below steep areas
 - performance improvements where empty mapchunks are not processed
 - experimental code for using imagemagick / graphicsmagick command line interface to reduce dependencies (commented out)
+- some improvements to form validation, in-game raster selection doesn't require a restart

 #### 0.0.5
 - improved raster modes symbology and added "aspect"